julianlam/feps/fep/f228/fep-f228.md

 There is a difference between contents of this collection and a reply tree defined by `inReplyTo` and `replies` relationships, because conversation owner might choose to not include certain replies.

+>[!NOTE]
+>ActivityPub [requires][ActivityPub-Collections] ordered collections to be presented in reverse chronological order.
+However, an [erratum][ActivityPub-Errata] was proposed to relax this requirement.

 ## Collection of activities

 This collection contains all activities related to posts in a conversation, including but not limited to: